 MOLECULAR STRUCTURE OF WDR PROTEINS

 WDR motif was first described in the β-subunit of a GTP-binding protein transducin complex as a sequence of repeats of 40 to 60 amino acids that begin with glycine and histidine (GH) and end with tryptophan and aspartic acid (WD) dipeptides [1].
-WDR is an evolutionarily conserved and highly abundant domain in eukaryotes with nearly 1 per cent of human proteomes consisting of WDR-containing proteins [2].
+WDR is an evolutionarily conserved and highly abundant domain in eukaryotes with nearly 1% of human proteomes consisting of WDR-containing proteins [2].
 Most recent protein domain database (SMART, http://smart.embl.de/) predicts that 921 WDR proteins are encoded in humans, 591 in Mus musculus and 212 in Drosophila melanogaster.
 WDR proteins are rarely present in prokaryotes [2].
 Each WDR protein can have 4 to 16 copies of WDRs forming seven or more bladed beta-propeller folds [3], which can provide three structural surfaces (top, side, and bottom region of propeller) available to interact with other binding partners [2].
 Based on these structural features, it is suggested that WDR proteins could serve as a scaffold that mediates protein-protein or protein-DNA interaction [4].
 Since WDRs do not possess any catalytic activity themselves, functional diversity is likely achieved by coordination of multiple binding partners.
 Mutations in WDR proteins have been reported in several human diseases.
 Notably, clinically identified mutations of WDR are mostly found on the surface of the protein, presumably interfering their binding interactions with other proteins [1,2,4].

 BIOLOGICAL FUNCTIONS OF WDR PROTEINS